thosgood/this-weeks-finds/markdown/151-200/week195.md

     dimension 7:  R8
     dimension 8:  left and right, both R8

-Now the cool part is that H^2^, C^4^ and R^8^ are all secretly the same 8-dimensional real vector space equipped with various amounts of extra structure - i.e. the structure of a 4-dimensional complex vector space, or a 2-dimensional quaternionic vector space.
-And you\'ll probably be more bored than shocked when I tell you that this 8-dimensional real vector space is yearning to become the OCTONIONS.
+Now the cool part is that H^2, C^4 and R^8^ are all secretly the same 8-dimensional real vector space equipped with various amounts of extra structure - i.e. the structure of a 4-dimensional complex vector space, or a 2-dimensional quaternionic vector space.
+And you'll probably be more bored than shocked when I tell you that this 8-dimensional real vector space is yearning to become the OCTONIONS.

-Let\'s see how we can use this to study specially nice manifolds in 8, 7, 6 and 5 dimensions.
-We\'ll start in dimension 8 and climb our way down by a systematic process.
-In 7 dimensions we\'ll get G2 manifolds, while in 6 dimensions we\'ll get Calabi-Yau manifolds.
+Let's see how we can use this to study specially nice manifolds in 8, 7, 6 and 5 dimensions.
+We'll start in dimension 8 and climb our way down by a systematic process.
+In 7 dimensions we'll get G2 manifolds, while in 6 dimensions we'll get Calabi-Yau manifolds.

 Okay: